Lifailon/dotNET-Systemd-API/README.md

 ## ⚠️ Error Handling

-In case your login or password is incorrect, you will receive the following message.

-**401, Unauthorized**:

-`Invoke-RestMethod: Unauthorized (login or password is invalid)`

 If the service name is incorrect or the service does not exist, you will receive a message.

 **400. Bad Request**: